Research Associate III

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

-- Possession of a Bachelor's degree in immunology, vaccinology, or molecular biology from an accredited college/university according to the Council for Higher Education Accreditation (CHEA).
-(Additional qualifying experience may be substituted for the required education).
-Foreign degrees must be evaluated for U.S. equivalency.
+- Possession of a Bachelor’s degree in a biological, chemical, or physical science with courses in biological science, chemistry, and mathematics from an accredited college/university according to the Council for Higher Education Accreditation (CHEA) or four (4) years relevant experience in lieu of degree.
+Foreign degrees must be evaluated for U.S. equivalency

 - Ability to obtain and maintain a security clearance